-God favors places as early as in Old Testament times (Mt Sinai, the Temple in Jerusalem etc.).
+God favors places as early as in Old Testament times (Mount Sinai, the Temple in Jerusalem, etc.).
 The early Church soon discovered a special effectiveness of God’s action in the places of Jesus’s life and the resting places of the martyrs.
 The veneration of holy places and the establishment of places of grace remains an important feature of Christianity until today.

-God’s aim is to establish a personal covenant with man.
-Observation of how God works (such as in the Old Testament) makes it clear that He is not satisfied with calling us in a general way, but calling us to commitment through privileged times and places.
+God’s aim is to establish a personal covenant relationship with each person.
+Observation of how God works (such as in the Old Testament) makes it clear that he is not satisfied with calling us in a general way, but calling us to commitment through privileged times and places.

 Although God is everywhere, He often chooses certain places to show His presence and action in a special way, often through Maryand the saints.
 Such places are called places of grace, pilgrimage places or shrines.